 Across installed networks, both products are being sold on a per-instance basis, as opposed to a per-terabyte basis.
 This means that, if you need 10 mirrors or 10 replicates, you pay for that many, regardless of how much physical storage you use.

 According to Nancy Marrone-Hurley, senior analyst at Enterprise Storage Group Inc., Milford, Mass., this is being done in an effort "to keep port pricing competitive with what's out there today," especially considering the competition the company faces in the switch market.

 On the software side, the product enables storage services -- such as mirroring, replication, provisioning and virtualization -- to be performed at every port, so users can run these tasks across disk arrays from multiple storage vendors.
-Because the switches run their own applications, they streamline storage networks by performing these
+Because the switches run their own applications, they streamline storage networks by performing these services from one location.

 The company is pushing the CoreStor suite even for those shops that don't want to use the switches to perform all of the intelligent storage services Maranti offers -- the company says they are completely interoperable with third-party hardware and software products.

 Similarly, Dianne McAdam, senior analyst and partner at the Data Mobility Group Inc., Nashua, N.H., said interoperability is one of the CoreStor platform's greatest strengths.

 "Its appeal is that data can be replicated across different vendors' disk arrays easier within the Maranti product," she said, "without requiring additional software, such as Veritas, or solutions like DataCore or FalconStor.
 All replication can be managed from one central location."